String Handling Statements

 [END-UNSTRING].

-- source-string - This is the string that we want to break down.
+- source-string - Specifies the input string that we want to break down.

-- DELIMITED BY delimiter1 - Specifies the delimiter1 used to specify where to split the string.
+- DELIMITED BY delimiter1 - The delimiter1 is used to specify where to split the string.
 If it's not coded, then each character is considered separately.

-- INTO - Specifies the variables where the divided strings of the source string should be placed.
+- INTO target-item-1 [target-item-2 ...] - Specifies the target variables where the divided strings should be placed.

-- TALLYING IN - Used to count the number of characters that have been transferred to the target fields.
+- TALLYING IN - Count the number of characters transferred to the target items.

-- ON OVERFLOW statements-block-1 - Specifies the set of statements that are executed when ON OVERFLOW occurs.
+- ON OVERFLOW statements-block-1 - Specifies the statements block executed when ON OVERFLOW occurs.

-- NOT ON OVERFLOW statement-block-2 - Specifies the set of statements that are executed when the STRING operation is successful.
+- NOT ON OVERFLOW statement-block-2 - Specifies the statements block executed when the STRING operation is successful.

-- END-UNSTRING - This is the explicit scope terminator for the UNSTRING statement.
+- END-UNSTRING - Explicit scope terminator for the UNSTRING statement.

 Example - Split the string into two strings.